minghsu0107/License-Manager/README.md

 When using main.cpp for testing, one should enter *hostname* and *whoami* in cmd to attain computer name and user name respectively.
 Then go to **license_manager\\service_status** and rename MINGHSU-Ming Hsu.json as **[host_name]-[user_name].json**.

+One can modify the json file mentioned above to insert, update, or delete function status.

 Run the following command:

 ```shell=